 Agreement by Governor Davis that his Office will work to remove the prohibition on direct access initially approved in ABx 1 by passing SBx 27 with appropriate language (as offered by Enron), and

 Direct Access provides customers with the ability to manage their electricity price risk by signing fixed price deals with marketers (in fact, Enron’s customers in San Diego last Summer did not see price spikes while bills from SDG&E jumped 200%).
-ABx 1 took away this critical option due to fears that the Division of Water Resources (“CDWR”) would not be able to recover its costs for buying electricity.
+ABx 1 took away this critical option due to fears that the State would be unable to repay the bonds that it intends to issue to cover DWR’s costs of buying electricity.

 Enron has proposed solutions that would manage CDWR’s problem.
 Enron's legislative proposal would develop restrictions on direct access so that CDWR is financially indifferent to a customer deciding to choose an alternative supplier.